Paklock/HackRF1/Create-a-simple-app.md

         private:
             void update();                                            // Function declaration
             MessageHandlerRegistration message_handler_update{        // Example, not required: MessageHandlerRegistration class
-                Message::ID::DisplayFrameSync,                        // relays machine states to your app code.
+                Message::ID::DisplayFrameSync,                        // relays messages to your app code from baseband.
 Every time you
                 [this](const Message *const) {                        // get a  DisplayFrameSync message the update() function will this->update();                                   // be triggered.
                 }};